Pleasant Ridge, Cincinnati: History

 The Presbyterian Church moved from Duck Creek to its present site in 1800 with a school built nearby around 1819.
 The Church took the name Pleasant Ridge around 1818, and the community is said to have changed from Cross Roads to Pleasant Ridge in 1850.

 The first permanent settler of Pleasant Ridge was James C. Wood in 1809.
 Wood bought 660 acre from Colonel McFarland in 1809 for $4.00 per acre.
 The family, including 10 children, lived in "the fort" until they built a house off Montgomery Pike, with brick burned on site.
 When James died in 1824, the land was divided among his heirs, and Pleasant Ridge was first platted.

 The community of Pleasant Ridge grew slowly.
 In 1832, the year the post office opened, population was only 100.
-This was basically a farming community with a few businesses to serve farmers or travelers passing through the turnpike.
+The community was basically a farming community with a few businesses to serve farmers or travelers passing through the turnpike.

 Pleasant Ridge was incorporated as a village in 1891 when its population exceeded 1,000.
 John H. Durrell, businessman and descendant of the original Wood family, became the first mayor.
 The village enacted certain improvements, such as board sidewalks and oil street lamps.
 The village had a council, policeman, lamplighter, and fireman.

-The petition to be annexed by Cincinnati just 20 years later had a lot of opponents, but the proponents believed the added services would outweigh other disadvantages.
-Pleasant Ridge became part of Cincinnati on a vote of 260-174.
+The petition to be annexed by Cincinnati 20 years later had several opponents, but the proponents believed the added services would outweigh other disadvantages.
+Pleasant Ridge became part of Cincinnati on a vote of 260-174, officially being annexed in 1912.

 In 1904 the village made national news when the floor of the school's outhouse collapsed, and nine young girls drowned in the waste of the vault beneath.